PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

 1. Upon deployment run the worker will pull the Docker image and spin up a container.
 1. The flow code baked into the image will run inside the container.

+Note that you don't need push or pull steps in the `prefect.yaml` file if using CI/CD to build a Docker image because the work pool can reference the image directly.

 ## Option 4: Cloud-provider storage
-Cloud-provider storage is supported, but not recommended.
-Git-repository based storage or Docker-based storage are the recommended options due to their version control and collaborative capabilities.

-You can specify an S3 bucket, Azure Blob Storage container, or GCS bucket directly in the `push` and `pull` steps of your `prefet.yaml` file to send your flow code to a cloud-provider storage location and retrieve it at runtime.
+You can store your code in an AWS S3 bucket, Azure Blob Storage container, or GCP GCS bucket and specify the url directly in the `push` and `pull` steps of your `prefect.yaml` file.

-Run `prefect init` and select the relevant cloud-provider storage option.
+To create a templated `prefect.yaml` file run `prefect init` and select the recipe for the applicable cloud-provider storage.

-Here are the options and the relevant portions of the `prefect.yaml`` file.
+Here are the options and the relevant portions of the `prefect.yaml` file.

-=== "AWS"
+=== "AWS S3 bucket"

-    Choose *s3* as the storage option and enter the bucket name when prompted.
-TK or the URL
+    Choose `s3` as the recipe and enter the bucket name when prompted.

     ```yaml
     # push section allows you to manage if and how this project is uploaded to remote locations